Sex, Lies and Cigarettes

 - Accepted science states that tobacco is addictive and harmful to human health.
 Why then has this not been recognised by the Indonesian government?

-About StephenMYP HS Science & IBDP Bio teacher, HOD Science & MYP Co at Canadian Academy, Japan.
+About StephenMYP HS Science & IBDP Bio teacher, HOD Science & MYP Coordinator at Canadian Academy, Japan.
+Moderator of #MYPChat (@IBiologyStephen).
 Author of i-Biology.net.
+MA International Education student, through the University of Bath.
+Married dad of two cross-culture kids (Indonesian & British).

 Posted on September 6, 2011, in Ethics, Health and Social Issues, Human Health & Physiology (Core & AHL), IBDP Biology, MYP, TOK & Pseudoscience and tagged Ethics, Health and Social Issues, morals, tobacco.
 Bookmark the permalink.
 3 Comments.